Regimes, Fees & Procedures

 Nationals of the Following Countries

-It is possible to get an e-visa by applying online at https://evisa.mfa.am/.
-A longer stay is possible for holders of residence permits (check this page for more information on residence permits).
-The visa has a maximum validity of 120 days (extendable by another 60 days).
+Citizens of certain countries have the option to obtain an e-visa through an online application process, accessible at https://evisa.mfa.am/.
+A longer stay is possible for holders of residence permits.
+The e-visa for Armenia typically has a maximum validity of 120 days (extendable by up to another 60 days).

 Asia & Africa